Health Care Interpreting

 HCI at Waubonsee

 Waubonsee is a pioneer in this field; our health care interpreting associate degree is the first of its kind in the state of Illinois.
-This degree and one of our certificate programs focus on English/Spanish interpreting, but we also have a non-language specific certificate that is designed for working interpreters and offered entirely online.
+Our degree and certificate programs focus on English/Spanish interpreting.
 All of Waubonsee's health care interpreting classes earn students college credit.

 Waubonsee's health care interpreting program grew out of the Fox Valley area's need for more and better-trained interpreters in hospitals and clinics.
 Waubonsee alumna Lulu Blacksmith was working at Provena Mercy Center in Aurora when she saw this need firsthand.
 Her response was to help found Compañeros en Salud (Partners in Health), which trained bilingual individuals to become interpreters.
 But once she realized being bilingual wasn't enough, she turned to Waubonsee to create a more comprehensive college credit training program.